LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 [org](https://docs.binance.org/api-reference/dex-api/paths.html)) in combination.

 ### What are the benefits of the UNICORN Binance WebSocket API?
 - Fully managed websockets and 100% auto-reconnect!
+Also handles maintenance windows!
 - Supported exchanges:

 | Exchange | Exchange string |